Download access guides in English or in Maltese

 Use an internet browser to go to http://www.myhealth.gov.mt.
-To log into the system, you need to have a Government electronic identity (e-ID) password and be subscribed to the myHealth service.
-The e-ID password is necessary to ensure full security and privacy for your personal health data.
+To log into the system, you need an electronic identity (e-ID) password and be subscribed to the myHealth service.
+The e-ID password is necessary to ensure security and privacy for your personal health data.
 If you wish to give a doctor access to your data through myHealth, even he/she needs to have an e-ID password.
 See below for information on how to apply for an e-ID password.

 I have an e-ID password: how do I subscribe to the myHealth service?

 Subscribe to the myHealth service as follows:

 · Go to "Manage My Services”